 - The Alvars and Nayanars led some of the earliest bhakti movements (c. sixth century).

-- Nayanars – leaders who were devotees of Shiva
+- Nayanars -those who are devotees of Shiva.

 - They travelled from place to place singing hymns in Tamil praising their gods.

-- The Nalayira Divyaprabandham (“Four Thousand Sacred Compositions”) – one of the major anthologies of compositions of the 12 Alvars compiled by the 10th Century
+- The Nalayira Divya Prabandham (“Four Thousand Sacred Compositions”) – one of the major anthologies of compositions of the 12 Alvars collected and compiled in the 10th Century by Nathamuni.

 Women Devotees of Bhakti Movement

-- Another woman, Karaikkal Ammaiyar, a devotee of Shiva, adopted the path of extreme asceticism in order to attain her goal.
+- Devotee of Shiva, adopted the path of asceticism in order to attain her goal.

 Important Bhakti Movement Saints